Saint Anthony of Padua Church (Barotac Nuevo, Iloilo): History

-Church Post-War Reconstructions and Additions
+Post-War reconstructions and additions

-The Barotac Nuevo Church, also called St. Anthony of Padua Church was declared a National Historic Landmark through Msgr.
+The Barotac Nuevo Church was declared a National Historic Landmark through Msgr.
 Jesus Enojo and Congressman Narciso Montfort.
-It was through the declaration that the church received funds for a major reconstruction.
+Through this declaration, the church received funds for a major reconstruction.
 The plan included the removal of the columns in the main aisle of the church; installation of side posts to reinforce the supports of the main roof trusses; and installation of a new ceiling throughout and granite floor tiles.
-In 2002, a Church Building Commission under Monsignor Ramon Pet was organized and was tasked to construct a: new altar and a dome, new convent, adoration chapel, new parish hall, quarters for the altar boys, boutique and main parking area, cemetery chapel and memorial park.
+In 2002, a Church Building Commission under Monsignor Ramon Pet was organized and was tasked to construct the following: a new altar and a dome, new convent, adoration chapel, new parish hall, quarters for the altar boys, boutique and main parking area, cemetery chapel and memorial park.

-The Plaza
+The plaza

 The heritage church is beside a football field that is currently used as playground and practice grounds for children, adults and professionals.
 The town of Barotac Nuevo officially holds the title, "the Football Capital of the Philippines".
 It used to be a Spanish plaza which is common in building Spanish church typology.